 If a different creative commons licence is required, please contact us

-The Journal publishes a variety of papers: original articles, reviews, short reports, conference reports, letters to the editor and case studies.
+The Journal publishes a variety of papers: original articles, reviews, viewpoints, conference reports, letters to the editor and case studies.

 An Original Article or Review has an Abstract, main text up to 3,500 words, a maximum of six tables or figures and 20-50 references.

-A Short Report would typically have an Abstract, main text up to 2,000 words, a maximum of two tables or figures and up to 20 references.
+A Viewpoint would typically have an Abstract, main text up to 2,000 words, a maximum of two tables or figures and up to 20 references.

 A Letter would typically be up to 500 words, optionally one table or figure and up to five references.